Strawberry, Marin County, California: Golden Gate Baptist Theological Seminary

 The site of the Golden Gate Baptist Theological Seminary on Strawberry Point, now known as the Seminary at Strawberry, was considered for the headquarters for the United Nations.
 This was because in the 1940s when the UN was established in San Francisco, Strawberry was undeveloped.
 It was seen as a tranquil and peaceful setting.
 New York City was eventually chosen.

+The site is currently occupied by Olivet University, also a theological institution.
+Olivet has approximately 100, mostly international students.